digitalpalidictionary/digitalpalidictionary.github.io/src/install_android_dicttango.md

 ## Install more Pāḷi and Sanskrit dictionaries

-Here's a good selection of [more Pāḷi and Sanskrit dictionaries](https://github.com/digitalpalidictionary/dpd-db/tree/main/exporter/other_dictionaries) to install on your Android device.
+Here's a good selection of [Pāḷi and Sanskrit dictionaries](https://github.com/digitalpalidictionary/dpd-db/tree/main/exporter/other_dictionaries) to install on your Android device.

 Enjoy your Pāḷi reading with this great Android app!